freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.FileName Property

-The property which helps get/set the name of the file where the experiment definition will be saved.
+This property helps get/set the name of the file where the experiment definition will be saved.

 ```csharp
 public string FileName { get; set; }